ivalx1s/swift-mainactor_isolation_in_protocol/README.md

 ### When Partial Isolation Might Be Favorable

-1. **Shadowing or multiple protocol conformances:** Suppose `DataStore` also needs to conform to another protocol that allows or requires background execution.
+1. **Shadowing or multiple protocol conformances:** Suppose `Store` also needs to conform to another protocol that allows or requires background execution.
 By isolating just `MainActorIsolated` methods in an extension, you can keep other protocols’ methods from forcing a main-thread context unnecessarily.
 2. **Performance considerations:** Some logic might be CPU-intensive and better suited for a background actor or concurrent thread.
 Partial isolation ensures only the UI-bound or strictly main-thread-relevant code is protected by `@MainActor`.

 ---

 ### When Whole Class Isolation Is More Favorable

-1. **UI-centric data objects:** Often, `DataStore` is closely bound to your views.
+1. **UI-centric data objects:** Often, `Store` is closely bound to your views.
 Declaring the entire class as `@MainActor` or conforming within its body ensures every property and method is safely on the main thread.
 2. **Compile-time safety:** You get broader compiler checks that **all** class interactions remain main-thread–safe.
 In Swift 6, for instance, code that tries to mutate a main-actor–isolated property from a background context raises a compile-time error.

 ---